-Granuloma inguinale is extremely rare in developed countries but still occurs in Papua New Guinea, Australia, southern Africa, and parts of Brazil and India.
+Granuloma inguinale is extremely rare in developed countries but still occurs in Papua New Guinea, Australia, southern Africa, the Caribbean, and parts of Brazil and India.

 Symptoms usually begin 1 to 12 weeks after infection.
 The first symptom is a painless, red nodule that slowly enlarges into a round, raised lump.
 The lump then breaks down to form a sore near the site of the initial infection: